Words are free. It's how you use them that may cost you.

 Third: Turn Nominalizations Into Verbs

 Always look out for nominalizations, also known as Zombie Nouns.
 These are verbs in nouns' clothing, often ending in -ion.
-For example:

 The court made a determination on three of the counts.